Foxy’s Fall Classic

-Before this ride I actually sleep a few hours, and it wasn’t even in the MGB.
-In fact, I sleep in Ken’s frat room while he snoozes in the fire department, where he works.
-I am also feeling well prepared for the ride for once.
-Although the last substantial ride I did was the Grand Tour after graduation in June, I’ve been diligently riding hills to work via mountain bike nearly every day and taking out my race bike for more hills in the weekend.
-I am strong, confident, and in the best shape of my life.
+I also felt well prepared for the ride for once.
+Although the last substantial ride I did was the Grand Tour after graduating from Stanford in June, I’ve been diligently riding hills to work via mountain bike nearly every day and taking out my race bike for more hills on the weekend.
+At the time I felt strong, confident, and in the best shape of my life.

 The Start to Mile 25